jiangtian616/JHenTai/README.md

 Install for MacOS: download .dmg.
 If you use a proxy server, set proxy address at network setting page.

-Install for Linux(No maintenance update): download linux.zip, then unpack it and execute jhentai(add execution permission possibly).
+Install for Linux(No maintenance update): download [JHenTai_3.1.0+63_linux.zip](https://github.com/jiangtian616/JHenTai/releases/download/v3.1.0%2B63/JHenTai_3.1.0+63_linux.zip), then unpack it and execute jhentai(add execution permission possibly).
 If you use a proxy server, proxy address at network setting page.

 ## Help With Translation